 2. Bad Habits

-I was listening to a Master Class of the Calm App and it was talking about rumination.
-Dictionary.com defines this as a “deep or considered thought about something”.
-Basically, we all have automatic thought patterns, and we don’t know we are thinking.
+I was listening to a Master Class of the Calm App, and it was talking about rumination.
+Dictionary.com defines this as a “deep or considered thought about something.”
+We all have automatic thought patterns, and we don’t know what we are thinking about.
 Many of these thoughts are bad thinking habits.
 It is similar to when you are driving somewhere that you have driven many times before, and you don’t remember all the turns of the drive.
 You were on autopilot.
 Our thinking is on autopilot.
-This could be a problem if we have some faulty thinking that can keep us from moving forward with our goals.
+This could be a problem if we have some faulty reasoning that can keep us from moving forward with our goals.

-I know you were thinking this section would be about smoking, drinking, or overeating.
-But bad habits all start with some kind of faulty thinking pattern.
+I know you thought this section would be about smoking, drinking, or overeating.
+But bad habits all start with some faulty thinking patterns.
 We have to stop the cycle and turn the negative thoughts into empowering and encouraging thoughts.
 I have found that mindfulness, journaling, prayer, and Bible scripture memory are helpful.
-The challenge is to catch yourself in the bad thinking and to start thinking more positively.
+The challenge is to catch yourself in bad thinking and to start thinking more positively.

 I don’t know anyone who goes around saying they are prideful.
-I started to laugh as I was thinking of a humble person going around saying, “I am the humblest person I know”.
-Pride really can creep up on us, and we all deal with it at different levels.
+I began to laugh as I was thinking of a humble person going around, saying, “I am the humblest person I know.”
+Pride really can creep upon us, and we all deal with it at different levels.
 If you think that you don’t need to learn anything new, this is prideful.
 If you don’t want to learn from someone younger or less experienced, this is prideful.
 If you don’t want to change something because you don’t want to fix what isn’t broken, this is prideful.
 Sometimes, in business, we make excuses and believe an issue is specific to an industry or their company.
 This is prideful.
 It is even prideful to act depressed because life isn’t getting better for you.

 I may be opening a can of worms here, but many excuses we tell ourselves are prideful.
 I believe we should all continue to learn, change, and try new things.
 It will humble us, but we will learn a lot in the process.